Delivers café-grade black coffee and Americanos at the press of a button, with fast heat-up and fuss-free daily cleaning.

 Which machine makes the best lattes at home?

-For real microfoam and latte art, Diletta Bello+ once you learn the wand.
-For easy foam without learning, Nespresso VertuoPlus Deluxe with Aeroccino.
+For true microfoam and latte art potential, the Diletta Bello+ is the strongest pick (once you learn the steam wand).
+For easy foam with almost no learning curve, the Nespresso VertuoPlus Deluxe paired with an Aeroccino-style frother is a simple option.

 Is a pod machine cheaper to run than beans?

-Usually no. Pods cost more per cup.
-Whole beans on a semi or super automatic are often cheaper over a year.
+Usually not.
+Pods tend to cost more per cup.
+Whole beans used in a semi-automatic or super automatic machine are often cheaper over time.

 How important is water quality?